ayush-dobiwala/The-Social-Network/README.md

 ### Overview

-SocialNetworkSnapshot is a simple yet comprehensive repository that offers quick summaries and insights into the movie "The Social Network."
+SocialNetworkSnapshot is a simple yet comprehensive website that offers quick summaries and insights into the movie "The Social Network."
 Directed by David Fincher, "The Social Network" is a captivating portrayal of the creation and rise of Facebook.

 ### Features